MassoudHasanpour/DBT-project/README.md

-This repository contains codes to preprocessing DBT images and extract rediomics features to be used as input for ML techniques.
-It also contains code to test several classifiers on the extracted results to preduce radiology reports.
+This repository contains codes of preprocessing DBT images and extract rediomics features to be used as input for ML techniques.
+It also contains code to test several classifiers on the extracted results to automatically preduce radiology reports.